megiladi/TeamHACK/README.md

 - Improved and increased triaging of conflicts by priority level
 - Aged form flagging (12+ months)
 - Ability to delete past comparisons
+- Automatically reload dashboard once a form is deleted
 - Navigation bar following user as they scroll down
 - Audio version for accessibility
 - Ability to delete users